NicolasKheirallah/My-M365Blog/content/blog/how-to-set-office-template-using-sharepoint.markdown

 path: Blog
 date: 2021-01-11T07:20:18.207Z
 title: How to set Office template using SharePoint
-description: Set and manage your organisation default template
+description: Set and manage your organization default template
 category: Microsoft 365
 ---
  Hi!

-So I got asked by a client of mine that just went through a merger how they could add their organisational office templates to Word, so I decided to create a script that easily handles that so the just needs to upload their documents:
+So I got asked by a client of mine that just went through a merger how they could add their organizational office templates to Word, so I decided to create a script that easily handles that so the just needs to upload their documents:

 This script should be just plug and play, just fill in your information and run :)

 ```powershell
 $adminUPN=""